brookshelley/brookshelley.github.com/movies.md

     references to trans guys—like, why are they a joke?
 Overall, I dug this movie, and hope the director/writer Desiree makes more films soon.

+25. **Red Sparrow**

+    I will never believe for one second that the protagnist would fall for Joel Edgerton's bland spyman.
+For some reason, I expected this movie to be set during the cold war, but instead it's vaguely now.
+This had more sexual assault than I expected too, which is a fucking bummer.
+The saving grace in this film is that by and large Jennifer Lawrence kills or beats all the men in the movie.
+I can only hope she gets cast in more movies where she doesn't have to participate in misogynist porn first.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_